JoseLuna12/cargill-exercice-frontend/README.md

 - Edit each Pond
 - Erase a Pond
 - Get the total size of a farm
+- Feed each Pond`s shrimps ( save the time where the shrimps where feeded last time )

 ## Backend
 The Backend of this project is on a separeted folder.
 All the http requests are made to the link: `http://localhost:8000/api`, port `8000`